Innovation-and-Invention-IT-Apps/Redux_App/README.md

           npm i -g npm  (My NPM asked for an upgrade....
 You may not need to do this step though.)

+          npm install -g webpack gulp
+              // Just want to install these packages globally so that I can use them for other projects of mine, in future.

+          npm install babel-polyfill babel-runtime isomorphic-fetch react react-dom react-redux redux --save

     --